hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 In the previous lesson, we evaluated quality metrics concerning peaks and reads in peaks in individual samples.
 But these aren't the only ways to measure quality in our data set.
 We did look for consistency of these metrics across all of our samples, but now it's **time for a closer look at our samples to see how they compare for samples within treatment groups and between groups**.
 To do this we will be visualizing our data using two different types of data:

-1. Read count distribution across the genome and
+1. Read count distribution across the genome
 2. Signal enrichment within regions called as peaks

 <p align="center">